 F. Students in history must spend two years of graduate study after the first in continuous residence.

 G. Students receiving a stipend who wish to reside outside the greater Williamsburg area must request permission from the Graduate Director.

 2. TERMS OF STIPENDS AND AWARDS OF STUDY

-A. Doctoral students who receive four-year departmental financial awards are expected to serve as teaching assistants or teaching fellows for six of the eight semesters under the award.
-Students with funding must be available to teach in three out of the four semesters after they satisfactorily complete their comprehensive qualifying examination.
+A. Doctoral students who receive four-year departmental financial awards are expected to serve as teaching assistants or teaching fellows for four of the eight semesters under the award.
+Students with funding must be available to teach in the year after they satisfactorily complete their comprehensive qualifying examination.
 For an exemption, the student must apply to the Director of Graduate Studies for a research assignment.

-B. Students are assigned to research in the semester in which they take the comprehensive qualifying examination and one other semester after they successfully complete the examination, and in their last year on stipend.
+B. Students are assigned to research in the semester in which they take the comprehensive qualifying examination, for one semester after they successfully complete the examination, and in their last year on stipend.

 3. COMPREHENSIVE QUALIFYING EXAMINATION

 A. Preparing for the Comprehensive Qualifying Examination